Skip to content

 All fuel-powered cars produce emissions directly from their exhausts.
 Reducing those emissions can help improve air quality and lessen your impact on the climate.
 Here are our 10 favourite low-emission cars – all available to buy nearly new.

 We've chosen some of the cleanest cars on sale that are still powered by engines and don't need plugging in.
-These are ideal if you're not ready or able to make the switch to a full EV, but still want to cut the greenhouse gas emissions from carting you and your family about.
+These are ideal if you're not ready or able to make the switch to a fully electric car, but still want to cut the greenhouse gas emissions from carting you and your family about.

 Every car on this list can be driven in any UK city that has a clean-air zone (CAZ) free of charge.
 Plus, they can all enter London's ULEZ area without payment.